Salesforce workload

 About the External Client App

-The package contains two components:
+The package contains:

 • External Client App — establishes the secure OAuth connection that allows Keepit to access your Salesforce data.